How To Prevent Car Windows From Fogging Up In Winter?

 This is a very important step; ventilating your car during a nice sunny day will remove any moisture trapped inside your car (seats, carpets, etc.).

-A few years back, I spilled my APC inside the trunk and didn’t realize it straight away.
+A few years back, I spilled a bottle of water inside the trunk and didn’t realize it straight away.
 Guess what?
 Mold appeared in 2 days only.
 So, make sure to ventilate your car whenever you can.

 7. Apply Anti-Fog Product To The Windows

-If none of the above methods work, applying anti-fog spray does.
-If you’re constantly having problems with foggy car glass, it’s imperative that you apply an anti-fog product to all the interior windows in your vehicle.
+If you’re constantly having problems with foggy car glass, even after implementing all the tips I mentioned above, I suggest that you apply an anti-fog product to all the interior windows in your vehicle.

-I highly suggest you try this Nexgen Anti-Fog Spray, which is so my go-to anti-fog spray to use during the winter.
+I highly suggest you try the Rain-X Anti Fog, which is my go-to anti-fog product to use during the winter.

-If you followed all the six tips above and still get your windows fogged all the time, consider buying a silica dehumidifier (check the price on Amazon now).
+If you followed all the seven tips above and still get your windows fogged all the time, consider buying a silica dehumidifier.

-Dehumidifiers will help to remove any excess moisture from your car, which will again reduce the chance of getting fogged windows.
+Dehumidifiers help in removing any excess moisture from your car, which will again reduce the chance of getting fogged windows.

 I Don’t Have Air-Conditioning; What To Do?